-Inform families of the ongoing needs, goals and objectives of the New Beginnings Child Development Center.
+Inform families of the ongoing needs, goals and objectives of FAMU New Beginnings Research Center For Child Development (ERCCD).

 Address parental concerns.
-Establish a cooperative relationship between families and New Beginnings’ administration and staff.
+Establish a cooperative relationship between families and FAMU New Beginning Research Center For Child Development (ERCCD) administration and staff.

 Field trips are a necessary and exciting part of any educational program.
 They are planned to compliment and supplement the curriculum.
 In order for field trips to be a truly educational and safe experience for young children, group sizes (when possible) will not exceed class size for each age group in the center.
 For example if there are twelve two-year old children in the two-year old class, then the field trip will be scheduled for those twelve two-year old children.
 The remaining groups may be scheduled on the same day if transportation permits, but at different times so that age groups do not overlap.
 It is important to maintain the same proper pupil teacher ratios on field trips as are appropriate in the center and on the playground.
 Parents and student workers are encouraged to accompany staff and children on field trips at all times.

 When appropriate, whole school recreational field trips may be scheduled during the summer.
 However, separation of age groups and proper pupil ratios are still maintained.
 If there is play equipment available at a particular recreational site, staff make sure that it is age appropriate and that all parts of the equipment and the surrounding areas are properly supervised to prevent injury.
 The Assistant Director or Director should accompany the group on all field trip outings.

 Parents are notified of field trip schedules and locations prior to the date of the trip.
 All parents should have on file a signed and notarized parent letter of agreement, a disclaimer form, an emergency medical treatment form and an updated parent information sheet.

 AFTER SCHOOL CARE